 Code 128 or Code 39 barcodes are used for library books, membership cards, vouchers, SKU codes, internal inventory tracking, etc.

 Quantity Price per image 1 $ 20.00 CAD 2 $ 17.00 CAD each 3 $ 14.00 CAD each 4 + $ 10.00 CAD each 10 + $ 6.00 CAD each 20 + $ 4.00 CAD each 50 + $ 2.00 CAD each

 The Difference between Code 128 & Code 39:

 Code 128 barcodes look like this:

 Code 39 barcodes look like this:

 The main difference between Code 39 and Code 128 – as you can see from the example images above – is that Code 128 has a much higher data density than Code 39.
 Therefore, we recommend that you label very small items using a Code 128 barcode.
-Most scanning machines can read both types of barcodes easily (however some scanners are unable to read barcodes that contains alphabetic letters – therefore it is safest to only use numeric digits, if possible, unless you know that your barcode scanner can cope with alphabetic letters too).
+Most scanning machines can easily read both types of barcodes (however, some scanners cannot read barcodes that contain alphabetic letters).
+Therefore, it is safest to use numeric digits, if possible, unless you know that your barcode scanner can cope with alphabetic letters too).

 If you don’t know which format to use, we recommend Code 128 because it is suitable for any size item/label.